Usually on New Year’s Day I find myself quoting Death Cab for Cutie

 !
 I’m confident that every failure will help my fine tune my path, and every success will take me one step closer to accomplishing my dreams.

 I have a bad habit of putting things off until the last minute.
 I’m a serial procrastinator, and 2014 will be the end of that bad habit.
 I’ll be making it a priority to start and finish tasks as soon as possible.
 I know that I won’t want to get started at times, but the initial discomfort definitely beats the overwhelming anxiety I feel when I have 500 things on my to-do list.
 I don’t want to eliminate necessary relaxation time, but I want to waste less time and spend more time doing the things that matter.

 As always, I want to become a better person than I was in the previous year in all areas of my life.
 I want to become a better wife, daughter, sister, and friend, and I am going to make a great effort to try harder and better in all areas of my life.
 Whether it’s keeping my apartment tidier, spending a less on groceries, calling my family more, or writing more thank you cards, I want to constantly strive to be the best that I can in every part of my life.

-I'll be checking throughout the year with updates on my resolutions as well as my 101 in 1001 post.
-I'd really love to interact more with my readers this year, so say hi on any of my social media channels!
+I’ll be checking in throughout the year with updates on my resolutions as well as my 101 in 1001 post.
+I’d really love to interact more with my readers this year, so say hi on any of my social media channels!
 I love making new friends.
-Don't forget to follow along on Pinterest for more inspirational or just fun ideas to keep you motivated in 2014!
+Don’t forget to follow along on Pinterest for more inspirational quotes and fun ideas to keep you motivated in 2014!